How to Import Bank Statements into TallyPrime (All Formats)

 The Format Gap: Bank Statements TallyPrime Cannot Import

 TallyPrime cannot import PDF bank statements.
-This is the single most common blocker.
-Most Indian banks, whether you download statements from net banking portals, request them via email, or receive them from your branch, deliver them as PDF files.
-SBI, HDFC, ICICI, PNB, and nearly every other major bank defaults to PDF for downloadable statements.
-Connected Banking's import pathway does not read PDFs at all.
+This is the most common blocker.
+Most Indian banks provide downloadable statements as PDFs, but Connected Banking's import pathway does not read PDFs.
 There is no setting to enable it and no plugin that adds support.
-If your file ends in .pdf, TallyPrime will not process it.

 The natural next step most users try is manual conversion: opening the PDF, copying the transaction table into Excel or a CSV file, and importing that.
 This does not work either.
-When you copy-paste from a PDF into a spreadsheet, the output carries formatting artifacts: merged cells, split rows where a single transaction spans two lines, date formats that don't match the expected template, amounts that paste as text rather than numbers, and column orders that differ from what TallyPrime expects.
-The result is either an outright import rejection or, worse, garbled data where transactions are misaligned, amounts land in wrong fields, or rows are silently dropped.
-A PDF bank statement to TallyPrime pipeline requires structured, clean conversion, not manual copy-paste.
+Copy-paste conversion usually carries formatting artifacts: merged cells, split transaction rows, date formats that don't match the expected template, amounts pasted as text, and column orders that differ from what TallyPrime expects.
+The result is either an outright import rejection or garbled data where transactions are misaligned, amounts land in wrong fields, or rows are silently dropped.
+For TallyPrime, PDF bank statements need structured conversion, not manual copy-paste.

 The third limitation is unsupported banks.
-Connected Banking ships with pre-configured templates for 145+ banks, but India's banking system includes far more institutions than that.
-Cooperative banks, small finance banks, regional rural banks, payment banks, and international banks operating in India frequently fall outside the supported list.
-Even if you have a perfectly formatted CSV or Excel file from one of these banks, TallyPrime will not import it through Connected Banking.
-The import relies on bank-specific column mappings that define where the date, narration, debit, credit, and balance fields sit in the file.
-Without a matching template, the data has nowhere to go.
+Cooperative banks, small finance banks, regional rural banks, payment banks, and some international banks operating in India may fall outside TallyPrime's supported list.
+Even with a clean CSV or Excel file, Connected Banking needs a bank-specific template that defines where the date, narration, debit, credit, and balance fields sit.

-One detail that trips up experienced TallyPrime users: the general-purpose Excel and CSV import feature you may have used to bring in masters, stock items, or ledger data does not work for bank transactions.
-Bank statement import is handled exclusively through the Connected Banking pathway.
-There is no workaround through Gateway of Tally's standard import menu.
-Attempting it will either produce errors or import the data as something other than bankable voucher entries.
+One detail that trips up experienced TallyPrime users: the general-purpose Excel and CSV import feature for masters, stock items, or ledger data does not work for bank transactions.
+Bank statement import is handled through Connected Banking, not Gateway of Tally's standard import menu.

 So the diagnostic is straightforward.
 You need an alternative conversion step before TallyPrime can use your data if any of these apply:

-In each case, the raw file must be transformed into a clean, correctly structured format that matches the column mapping TallyPrime expects for your specific bank, or for a compatible bank template.
+In each case, the raw file must become a clean format that matches your bank's TallyPrime template, or a compatible template.

 Converting PDF Bank Statements into TallyPrime-Ready Files